 - Mindful moments – for example: bringing your thoughts to your daily routines and being attentive when you’re washing up, driving to work, eating breakfast or showering etc.

-So, how do you create a mindful classroom?
+So, how do you create a mindful classroom climate?

 Many teachers are keen to implement mindfulness with their students, so I’ve included a few helpful Mindfulness activities that can be used in the classroom with your students: